 After partaking in the massacre of a large group of Saviors, Heath and Tara go on a run for supplies.
 When the latter attempts to pull a bag out from beneath an enormous heap of sand, the heap collapses, releasing dozens of previously trapped walkers.
-Tara is separated from Heath, who still attempts to rescue her from afar.
-Tara falls into the ocean to escape a pair of walkers and that is the last she sees of her companion, who is trapped by a bunch of zombies with nothing to defend himself other than an unloaded gun.
+Tara is separated from Heath, who still attempts to rescue her from afar, and she falls into the ocean to escape a pair of flesh-eaters.
+Heath is left trapped by a bunch of zombies with nothing but an unloaded gun to defend himself.

-In the first season of The Walking Dead, Rick and some of his pals get into a bit of a kerfuffle with some ‘vatos’ as they attempt to retrieve the guns Rick had accidentally left behind.
-The Vatos take Glenn hostage, and when Rick and the others attempt to rescue their beloved pizza boy as well as the weaponry, they are threatened with death.
+In the first season of The Walking Dead, Rick and some of his pals get into a bit of a kerfuffle with some ‘vatos’ as they attempt to retrieve some guns Rick had accidentally left behind.
+The Vatos take Glenn hostage and when Rick and the others attempt to rescue their beloved pizza boy as well as the weaponry, they are threatened with death.

-In a surprising twist, an old lady walks in and shows them the elderly people that the Vatos are looking after.
-Rick not only realizes that the Vatos don’t have the manpower to kill them (they have an average age of 70), but also that they are more or less good people trying to protect those who had been left behind.
-Rick gives them some of their weaponry and that’s the last we see of them.
+In a surprising twist, an old lady walks in and shows them all the elderly people that are being looked after by the Vatos.
+Rick not only realizes that the Vatos don’t have the manpower to kill them (they have an average age of 70), but also that they are more or less good people trying to protect those most in need.
+Rick gives them some of the weaponry and that’s the last we see of them.

 They haven’t really touched on this subject, although there’s been a few attempts to find a cure.
 What we do know is that humans, or most of them, already live with the zombie pathogen which will become active upon their death.
 'Zombification' can also be caused by a walker’s bite or scratch, which transmits an infection that kills and subsequently releases the pathogen.

 The brain is directly affected; a walker displays no human intelligence or emotion (except for the occasional teddy bear attachment), yet has primal abilities such as smell and movement.
-The only way to destroy a walker is to damage their brain, and there has been no mention of a permanent cure, as of yet.
+The only way to destroy a walker is to damage its brain but as of yet, there has been no mention of a permanent cure.
 It would be interesting to find out what triggered the infection in the first place and whether this was man made or a natural occurrence.
-None of the characters seem to have any real knowledge on the subject, and it’s possible no one really knows what happened!
-Except Robert Kirkman, of course.
+None of the characters seem to have any real knowledge on the subject and it’s possible no one really knows what happened, except Robert Kirkman, of course.

 What other unsolved mysteries are floating around the world of the undead?
 Let us know in the comments.